-Finally, the ‘correct’ angle doesn’t put noticeable pressure on the front or centre of your pelvis.
+Finally, the ‘correct’ angle doesn’t put noticeable pressure on the front or center of your pelvis.
 Avoid a forward tilt of more than a few degrees, as that puts too much weight on your wrists.
-You need a reliable seatpost for all this: the lightweight seatposts at Cycling Boutique, made by top brands like FSA, for instance, provide incredibly fine adjustment with the fatigue-reducing compliance of carbon.
+You need a reliable seat post for all this: the lightweight seat posts at Cycling Boutique, made by top brands like FSA, for instance, provide incredibly fine adjustment with the fatigue-reducing compliance of carbon.

 4. Adjust your pedals and cleats

 Pressure hot spots cut circulation, while poor angles strain knees and legs.
 These are not good!
 When clipped in, the ball of your foot should be over the pedal axle, or a little ahead of it.
 If you’re straining calves or Achilles tendons, adjust the cleat towards the heel.
 If your arches are sore, move it towards the toe.

 As a basic thumb of rule try this: Looking down (carefully…) while pedaling, your knee should be over your foot.
 Adjust the cleat side to side so your foot is neither outside nor inside your knee.
 Your cleats should also mimic the natural toe-in/out angle of your feet – and bear in mind they might not be the same on both sides.

 5. Check your frame